canvaspop/laminas-rate-limit/README.md

 # RateLimit

-A Zend Framework module that helps you to deal with rate limit.
+A Laminas module that helps you to deal with rate limit.

 ## License